Random thoughts on the one year anniversary of being a 100% online coach

 - I never thought I’d have a sedentary job - especially as a fitness coach.
 But here I am.
 At least I have a gym a few metres from my house!

-- Having an online business means I can live the lifestyle I’ve been dreaming of for about a decade.
-Murray and I had been talking about moving to the Sunshine Coast for about 8 years.
+- Having an online business means I can live the lifestyle I’ve been dreaming of for a decade.
+My husband and I had been talking about moving to the Sunshine Coast for about 8 years.
 I’ve always wanted my own gym, to live near the ocean and preferably within sight of a forest, and to have the space for a music studio, vegetable garden, and decent-sized kitchen.
-Not a ton to ask for, but not feasible in Vancouver and it required moving 6 hours away.
+This is not feasible in the ridiculous real estate market that is Vancouver, so it required moving 6 hours away.

 - Given how long it took to establish a full-time in-person clientele, I’m kinda surprised how quickly things have grown in only a year online.
 I have 2 awesome assistants who’ve joined the K.I. team, and I feel like we’re just getting started!